 Parkway Drive-In Theatre, Maryville

 Tucked into a quiet corner of the Smokies, Parkway Drive-In has double features of first and second-run films.
-Admission prices vary on the double features, depending on the day.
+Admission prices vary for the double features, depending on the day.

 Sparta Drive-In, Sparta